October 1, 2024

 Trust Factor

 Since it’s the most established and widely used domain extension, it adds an element of professionalism, security and reliability to your marketing plan.
-This helps visitors with peace-of-mind and more likely to engage with your entity and feel more secure.
+This helps visitors with peace of mind and makes them more likely to engage with your entity and feel more secure.
 If you’re involved in domain name portfolio management, it’s a good bet you’ll have one or more .com names in your collection.

 Memorability and Ease of Use